ctmiyamoto/restAPI_tutorial/README.md

 # restAPI_tutorial
-Code from RESTful API tutorial for Go
+Code from RESTful API tutorial for Go taken from this tutorial: https://go.dev/doc/tutorial/web-service-gin